Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 * A File Format can be created as a clone from another File Format

 ## Storage Integration ##
 A Snowflake object that stores a generated identity and access management (IAM) entity for your external cloud storage, along with an optional set of allowed or blocked storage locations.
-This option enables users to create stages and load and unload data without avoid supplying credentials.
+This option enables users to create stages and load and unload data without supplying credentials.
 * Account-level object
 * A single storage integration can support multiple external stages